 But for all that’s said, the best feature of the Timber is its leather.

 It’s upholstered in full grain aniline leather tanned in Italy.
 Holy!
 That’s basically the most expensive leather used in sofas – the kind that wears in beautifully over time and develops a vintage patina.

 To those who haven’t had the luxury of sitting on quality leather before, know that it is very different from faux and is much more breathable.
 Plus it also smells nice 🙂

 This from a quality sofa maker like Article who are known for their reasonably-priced leather sofas sure is impressive.
-What’s even better is their extraordinary return policy and decent shipping fees ($50 in the US).
+What’s even better is their extraordinary return policy and free shipping.